-Dig at Malcolm X home turns up evidence of 1700s settlement
+Dig at Malcolm X home has evidence of 1700s settlement

 Boston — An archaeological dig at the boyhood home of Malcolm X in Boston has turned up some surprising findings, but they’re unrelated to the early life of the slain civil rights activist.